 Cajeput (Melaleuca leucodendron) wildcrafted from Vietnam

 Cajeput is an essential oil which at first blush, smells much like Eucalyptus.
 However, this particular essential oil is my favorite pain killer of all time.
-It is an ingredient in our Headache Helper and our Muscle Mender, and I often put it into individual recipes for anything having to do with pain.
+It is an ingredient in our Headache Comforter and our Muscle Comforter, and I often put it into individual recipes for anything having to do with pain.

 Cajeput contains the chemicals cineol, terpileol, pinene, and myrcene, among others.
 Its scent alone gives the impression that it would be good for asthma, bronchitis, colds, flu, and fevers.
 It is a powerful decongestant and antispasmodic, so it is excellent for coughing fits.

 Approximately ten years ago, I had a bottle of Cajeput oil which had cracked and was leaking steadily down the back wall of my workshop for several days.
 The bottle had been misplaced and further, was behind many other bottles, so it took me a while to figure out where it was.
 For those several days, my entire household had a hypnotic, camphoraceous scent which dominated every room in our three-floor, five bedroom home.
 A house mate of mine who regularly suffered from migraines had none.
 Another house mate with nasal allergies also had none in that time.
 We all breathed easily, feeling warm and cozy.